E2 ~ G5 (3 octaves, 1 note and 1 semitone)

 - Upper register: Breathy and not well controlled, at times he will be able to smoothly transition into his falsetto, but many times his falsetto will be either very unprojected and breathy, or just very nasal and thin.
 His control of his falsetto often becomes unbalanced in pitch due to how squeezed his throat is when singing in this register.
 However so, he’s been able to produce more well placed falsetto notes than in other registers, such as his F#5’s in “Love You To Death”.

-His voice is that of a light lyric tenor, which in theory should allow for easier vocal runs to come about.
-Taeyang draws a lot of influence from R&B music and hence often sings vocal runs, but they lack a lot in terms of note separation and pitch accuracy, often hitting flat or off key notes, or simply sliding through notes in a vocal runs without actually emphasizing each individual pitch in his vocal runs.
+His voice is that of a tenor, which in theory should allow for easier vocal runs to come about.
+Taeyang draws a lot of influence from R&B music and hence often sings vocal runs, but they lack a lot in terms of note separation and pitch accuracy, often hitting flat or off key notes, or simply sliding through notes in a vocal run without actually emphasizing each individual pitch in his vocal runs.
 This area is one that needs most work due to the style of music he chooses to sing, which requires vocal agility and ornamentations.

 Taeyang’s lower register is a very under-explored register overall.
 On notes in between E3 and B3, his voice seems to sit very comfortably and it’s usually as low as he sings.
-On occasion he will transition lower and hit notes below E3 down to C#3, but most of the time his volume will drop and his voice will sound shaky and unsure.
+On occasion he will sing lower and hit notes below E3 down to C#3, but most of the time his volume will drop and his voice will sound shaky and unsure.
 He lacks control also in pitch the lower he goes, which can be caused due to the lack of breath support and the vocal runs that descend into his lower register.
 He doesn’t go lower than C#3, which isn’t very low for any male, which may show a lack of confidence and comfort in that register.
 His voice, as a tenor, however sits slightly higher in range and although the natural tenor tessitura should be able to handle C3 and above, those voices start to shine more into the upper third octave and mostly when they hit the fourth octave.

 In his mixed register, Taeyang often sings very comfortably and often around C4 to E4 and quite constantly will hit notes around F4 and G4 in more dramatic climaxes.
 One of Taeyang’s biggest issue here is how his voice isn’t properly supported and how he intakes breath too often in very short periods, not allowing for his diaphragm to fully expand and support his voice to create a better produced and fuller tone in his voice.
 Taeyang’s larynx also tends to go higher on F#4’s and G4’s, losing tone and starting to sound quite strained.
 Anything from G4 up to C5 is often very strained and squeezed with his swallowing muscles and throat closing around his vocal cords.
 However so, he doesn’t often go that high because his songs don’t require him to and he seems to know his voice well enough to know where he can comfortably sing and where he can’t.
 It’s quite hard to find songs where Taeyang actually belts and sustains high notes.
 Examples include his belted Bb4’s in “하루하루”, his A4’s in the bridge of “Fantastic Baby” and his G4’s in “눈, 코, 입”.